GunnarFarneback/GoGameGraphs/README.md

 board edges | Number of edges in the board graph. game nodes | Number of nodes in the game graph.
 Corresponds to the number of legal positions. game edges | Number of edges in the game graph.
-Corresponds to the number of distinct moves. longest path | Length of the longest path starting at node 1 (empty position).
+Corresponds to the number of distinct moves. longest path | Length of the longest simple path starting at node 1 (empty position).
 Written as an interval if there is a gap between the lower and the upper bound.
 A lower bound of 1 means that no serious attempt to find a long path has been made.

 Note: The table contains no board graphs with isolated nodes since they induce game graphs isomorphic to the same graph without the